"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Ethical Considerations

 \section{Ethical Considerations}

 To build our dataset, we collected the dialogue data by augmenting MultiWOZ 2.1, which is a publicly available English dialogue dataset under MIT license.
 Additionally, we collected the review data using crowd-sourcing, where we provided crowd workers with the reviewer’s persona, as well as the aspects and sentiments of reviews.
 This controlled review collection process helps to exclude offensive or harmful content from the reviews.
 It also helps to avoid privacy or copyright issues when making the dataset publicly available.
 Our dataset is available under the CDLA-Sharing 1.0 license.
-We do not condone the unauthorized use of copyrighted content or web crawling for review collection.
-We expect anyone using our system to comply with local copyright laws and respect the rights of copyright holders when applying our approach to real-world text.

-When annotating responses, we provided multiple subjective knowledge snippets and explicitly asked crowd workers to incorporate the diversity and proportion of all snippets into the response.
-This approach helps to prevent bias toward majority opinions or randomly selected opinions, which has been overlooked by many other subjective-content-based benchmarks.
-Please refer to Table \ref{tab:related} for further details.

-To ensure the quality of our dataset, we took great care in selecting pre-qualified workers and designing annotation interfaces.
-We further conducted a human verification task on the entire dataset to identify invalid instances.
-The annotation showed that 81.89\% of subjective-knowledge-seeking user turns are valid (IAA: 0.9369 in Gwet’s gamma), and 96.78\% of agent response turns are valid (IAA: 0.9497 in Gwet’s gamma).
-Any invalid instances were filtered out or manually corrected before finalizing the dataset.
-Our data annotation and verification processes adhere to ethical guidelines set forth by ARR, ACL, and ACM.
-We paid workers an average of \$13.82/hr for data annotation and \$14.77/hr for data verification.
-Both exceed the local living minimum wage.
-The details of our payment settings are elaborated on in the appendix.

-For human evaluation, we asked pre-qualified crowd workers to assess the appropriateness, aspect accuracy, and sentiment accuracy of generated responses.
-Detailed instructions and interfaces can be found in the appendix.
-The IAA scores for each task were 0.7270, 0.7535, and 0.6239 in Gwet’s gamma, respectively.
-We paid our crowd workers an average of \$15.25/hr, \$14.40/hr, and \$14.85/hr for each evaluation task, which exceeds the local living minimum wage.
-More details about our payment settings are provided in the appendix.